Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 - Odds to win the national championship: +4000

-- The Musketeers' national championship odds have jumped from +8000 at the beginning of the season to +4000, the 64th-biggest change among all teams.
+- Sportsbooks have moved the Musketeers' national championship odds up from +8000 at the beginning of the season to +4000.
+Among all teams in college basketball, that is the 64th-biggest change.

-- The implied probability of Xavier winning the national championship, based on its +4000 moneyline odds, is 2.4%.
+- With odds of +4000, Xavier has been given a 2.4% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.